 Make a set of boredom buster jars with the free editable template.
-Keep kids busy by providing them with lots of summer vacation activities and spring break activities ideas.
+Keep kids busy by providing them with lots of summer vacation activities and spring break activity ideas.
 Use the printable to make custom activity sticks and container labels.

 Do your kids ever say “I’m bored”?
 A great way to help them stay busy and to stay away from screen time is to have some boredom buster jars on hand.
 I like to have activity ideas ready to go…especially summer vacation activities and spring break activities.